psyai-net/EmoTalk_release/readme.md

 ## **Dataset**
-Coming soon...
+If someone wants to download the 3D-ETF dataset, please fill in the [agreement](https://drive.google.com/file/d/1AQ5_focSgw9WiJdA2R44BQOrdTUe2ABd/view?usp=drive_link), and use the education mailbox to email Ziqiao Peng (pengziqiao@ruc.edu.cn) and cc Zhaoxin Fan (fanzhaoxin@psyai.net) to request the download link.

 ## **Citation**
 If you find this work useful for your research, please cite our paper:
 ```
   @inproceedings{peng2023emotalk,
     title={EmoTalk: Speech-Driven Emotional Disentanglement for 3D Face Animation},
-    author={Ziqiao Peng and Haoyu Wu and Zhenbo Song and Hao Xu and Xiangyu Zhu and Hongyan Liu and Jun He and Zhaoxin Fan},
+    author={Ziqiao Peng and Haoyu Wu and Zhenbo Song and Hao Xu and Xiangyu Zhu and Jun He and Hongyan Liu and Zhaoxin Fan},
     journal={arXiv preprint arXiv:2303.11089},
     year={2023}
   }